lgdd/sign-in-modal-themelet/README.md

 # Sign In Modal Themelet

-Add default Liferay sign in modal behavior on Liferay 7.x themes.
+Add default Liferay sign in modal behavior to Liferay 7.x themes.

 When you create a new Liferay theme, you don't have this modal by default and when you click on _Sign in_, you are redirected to a new page.